Skip Navigation or Skip to Content

 • Provide Biodata

-• Complete Social Styles (participant, supervisor, peers, and subordinates)
+• Complete Social Styles assessment (participant, supervisor, peers, and subordinates)

 • Complete Leadership Effectiveness Inventory (participant, supervisor, peers, and subordinates)